dkajtoch/StrangeAttractor/README.md

 Strange Attractor
 =================
 Generate your own strange attractor.
+More interesting examples can be found [here](https://softologyblog.wordpress.com/2017/03/04/2d-strange-attractors/).

 ## Clifford
 Clifford type of recurrence equations are coded with constructor: